meilisearch/documentation/tutorials/howtos/quickstart.md

 This `uid` is the `:index_uid` identifier used in all `indexes/:index_uid` routes.

-Now that the server knows about our brand new index, we can send our data to it.
+Now that the server knows about your brand new index, you're ready to send it some data.

-If you have no dataset, [here is a movie dataset](https://www.notion.so/meilisearch/A-movies-dataset-to-test-Meili-1cbf7c9cfa4247249c40edfa22d7ca87#b5ae399b81834705ba5420ac70358a65) you can use.
+If you need a test dataset, use [this sample](https://www.notion.so/meilisearch/A-movies-dataset-to-test-Meili-1cbf7c9cfa4247249c40edfa22d7ca87#b5ae399b81834705ba5420ac70358a65).

 ```bash